sysadminamit/Udacity-Deep-Reinforcement-learning-Project-1/Report.md

 # Project report

+## Goal

+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+The goal of our agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+In order to solve the environment, our agent must achieve an average score of +13 over 100 consecutive episodes.

 ## Deep Q-Learning algorithm implementation details

 The RL algorithm used is Deep Q Learning with *Fixed Q-targets* and *random experience replay* as described in [original paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).